Why Disinfecting is Important

 Remember, washing your hands with soap and water or using a hand sanitizer is still the best way to remove and prevent the spread of germs.

-Acne is a type of skin infection which causes spots, often on the face and shoulders.
-With Lifebuoy soap you can help protect your family from this infection.
+MRSA is a so-called ‘Evolved Germs’ that’s immune to most antibiotics.
+With Lifebuoy antibacterial soap you can help protect your family from this infection.

 Influenza (Flu) | Lifebuoy